 A San Antonio Family Decided to Move into a Manufactured Home

-As a child, I grew up about a 5 mins drive from central downtown and grew accustomed to either sirens, parties or other noises that just seemed normal on my side of town.
-So much that when we spent our first night in our new double wide my brother and I couldn’t go to sleep until the train passed giving us actual noise instead of the cool still quiet.
+As a child, I grew up about a 5 mins drive from central downtown and grew accustomed to either sirens, parties, or other noises that just seemed normal on my side of town.
+So much so that, when we spent our first night in our new double wide, my brother and I couldn’t go to sleep until the train passed giving us actual noise instead of the cool still quiet.

 In the Hill Country just outside of San Antonio, we could have bonfires and huge family gatherings.
 We had a large family, at least 30+ 1st cousins, so it was nice to not have to worry about parking or the noise level.
 Even if our neighbors were being loud all I had to do was go inside and close the door.
 The distance and walls of the home drowned their festivities.

-I currently still live in a singlewide just about 10 mins away from where I started.
+I currently still live in a single wide just about 10 mins away from where I started.
 The community is still friendly, kids still play in the streets at all times of the day and it’s still quiet at night.
-It’s my first home with my wife and I may not live here forever, but I do prefer a Mobile home over stick built any day.
+It’s my first home with my wife and I may not live here forever, but I do prefer a Mobile home over a stick built any day.